spacepatcher/firehol-ip-aggregator/README.md

     "results": {}
 }
 ```

-Also you can make requests by using python requests library.
+Also you can generate search requests using cURL:

+`curl -X POST —data 'body=8.8.8.8,1.1.1.1' localhost:8000/search`